The songs of Georges Brassens with English translation

 Georges Brassens was born at Sète on the 22nd October 1921 and died on the 29th October 1981 at Saint-Gély-du-Fesc, Hérault, the region of his birth

-On this blogsite I have posted more than fifty of the famous songs by Georges Brassens, with videos, French lyrics and my translation.
+On this blogsite I have posted more than eighty of the famous songs by Georges Brassens, with videos, French lyrics and my translation.

 My hope is to share my enthusiasm for his songs.